crispendenza/spring-docker-demo-handson/README.md

 <br>
 [GET]: /viewAll
 <br><br>
 Message type is JSON.
-Consider to user POSTMAN.
+Consider to use POSTMAN.
 Example to create a resource:
 <br>
 [POST] http://localhost:8089/create